Carcinus maenas: Native and introduced range

-Over a 19 year study concluding in 2020, Oregon's Coos Bay was found to have an established and increasing population.
+Over a 19-year study concluding in 2020, Oregon's Coos Bay was found to have an established and increasing population.

-While in 2020 less than 3,000 were trapped, trapping yielded >79,000 in 2021.
-This led the Lummi Indian Business Council to declare a disaster in November 2021 and the Washington Department of Fish & Wildlife to request emergency funding from the Governor.
+While in 2020, fewer than 3,000 were trapped, more than 79,000 were caught in 2021.
+This led the Lummi Indian Business Council to declare a disaster in November 2021 and the Washington Department of Fish and Wildlife to request emergency funding from the governor.

+In 2025, the complete genome of Carcinus maenas was sequenced, providing a valuable foundation for investigating the genetic factors that contribute to this crab's global invasion success.

 Ecology

-C. maenas can live in all types of protected and semiprotected marine and estuarine habitats, including those with mud, sand, or rock substrates, submerged aquatic vegetation, and emergent marsh, although soft bottoms are preferred.
-C. maenas is euryhaline, meaning that it can tolerate a wide range of salinities (from 4 to 52 ‰), and survive in temperatures of 0 to 30 C. The wide salinity range allows C. maenas to survive in the lower salinities found in estuaries, and the wide temperature range allows it to survive in extremely cold climates beneath the ice in winter.
-A molecular biological study using the COI gene found genetic differentiation between the North Sea and the Bay of Biscay, and even more strongly between the populations in Iceland and the Faroe Islands and those elsewhere.
+Carcinus maenas can live in all types of protected and semiprotected marine and estuarine habitats, including those with mud, sand, or rock substrates, submerged aquatic vegetation, and emergent marsh, although soft bottoms are preferred.
+C. maenas is euryhaline, meaning it can tolerate a wide range in salinity (from 4 to 52 ‰), and survive in temperatures of 0 to 30 C. The wide salinity range allows C. maenas to survive in the lower salinities found in estuaries, and the wide temperature range allows it to survive in extremely cold climates beneath the ice in winter.
+A molecular biological study using the COI gene found genetic differentiation between the North Sea and the Bay of Biscay, and even more strongly between the populations in Iceland and the Faroe Islands vs. those elsewhere.
 This suggests that C. maenas is unable to cross deeper water.

 Females can produce up to 185,000 eggs, and larvae develop offshore in several stages before their final moult to juvenile crabs in the intertidal zone.
 Young crabs live among seaweeds and seagrasses, such as Posidonia oceanica, until they reach adulthood.

-C. maenas has the ability to disperse by a variety of mechanisms, including ballast water, ships' hulls, packing materials (seaweeds) used to ship live marine organisms, bivalves moved for aquaculture, rafting, migration of crab larvae on ocean currents, and the movement of submerged aquatic vegetation for coastal zone management initiatives.
+Carcinus maenas has the ability to disperse by a variety of mechanisms, including ballast water, ships' hulls, packing materials (seaweed) used to ship live marine organisms, bivalves moved for aquaculture, rafting, migration of crab larvae on ocean currents, and the movement of submerged aquatic vegetation for coastal zone management initiatives.
 C. maenas dispersed in Australia mainly by rare long-distance events, possibly caused by human actions.